nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Steps
 Step 1: The user enters `editclass 1 l/5 ts/Mon 10:00-11:00` command.

-Step 2: The `EditClassCommand` class will first check if any field of the tuition class has been updated.
+Step 2: The `EditClassCommand` class will first check if any field of the tuition class has been updated using `TuitionClass#sameClassDetails()`.
 If there are no changes, a `CommandException` will be thrown to alert the user that the class details are up-to-date.
 Otherwise, it proceeds to verify that the updated `limit` is at least equal to the current number of students.